it-ony/flow.js/README.md

 ## Possible features (if somebody like or need)

-* seq each  - execute sequence for each function given as array
+* seqEach  - execute sequence for each function given as array
 * catch     - adds a catch action, which will handle erros instead of exec action
 * autoexec  - automatically execute flow